hnlxyz/mern-task-management/README.md

 # 🚀 MERN Task Management System

-A full-stack **Task Management System** built with the MERN stack, featuring secure authentication, task ownership and isolation, dashboard statistics, advanced search and filtering, file attachments, Excel export, password recovery, and administrative user management.
+A full-stack **Task Management System** built with the MERN stack, featuring secure authentication, task ownership and isolation, dashboard statistics, advanced search and filtering, file attachments, Excel export, password recovery and administrative user management.

 The application is deployed on **Windows Server using IIS as a reverse proxy**, with the React frontend hosted by IIS and the Node.js/Express backend running as a Windows service.
 MongoDB Atlas is used as the production database.